AnthonyCxx/Notes-and-Writeups/C#/Notes.md

 //Declare a two-dimensional array (3 x 3) int[,] ticTacToeBoard = new int[3, 3];

-//Declare and initialize a 2 dimensional array string[,] numberNames = new string[3, 2] { { "one", "1" }, { "two", "2" }, { "three", "3" } };
+//Declare and initialize a two-dimensional array string[,] numberNames = new string[3, 2] { { "one", "1" }, { "two", "2" }, { "three", "3" } };
 ```
 > Note: Arrays are dynamic in C# unless a size limit is set. <br />